Indirect election

 An indirect election or hierarchical voting, is an election in which voters do not choose directly among candidates or parties for an office, but elect people who in turn choose candidates or parties.
 This electoral system is one of the oldest forms of elections and is used by many countries for heads of state (such as presidents), heads of government (such as prime ministers), and/or upper houses.
 It is also used for some supranational legislatures.
-The body that controls the federal executive branch (such as a cabinet) is in many countries elected indirectly by the head of government with exception of the directorial system.
+The body that controls the federal executive branch (such as a cabinet) is in many countries elected indirectly by the head of government with exception of some directorial systems.
 Upper houses, especially in federal republics, are often indirectly elected, either by the corresponding lower house or cabinet.

 Positions that are indirectly elected may be chosen by a permanent body (such as a parliament) or by a special body convened solely for that purpose (such as an electoral college).
 An election can be partially indirect, for example in the case of indirect single transferable voting, where only eliminated candidates select other candidates to transfer their vote share to.
 Similarly, supranational legislatures can be indirectly elected by constituent countries' legislatures or executive governments.